swunderly/2ship2harkinian-Android/README.md

 This is an unofficial community fork.
 It is not affiliated with or endorsed by HarbourMasters or Waterdish.

-No ROM, O2R/OTR file, extracted game assets, or Nintendo-owned content is included in this repository.
-Users must provide their own legally obtained copy of Majora's Mask.
+No ROM, O2R/OTR file, extracted game assets, or copyrighted content is included in this repository.
+No piracy is condoned or encouraged.

 See [NOTICE.md](NOTICE.md) and the included license files for attribution.